 Pricing: $79,995 to $112,595

-Chevrolet had previously confirmed plans to build an electric pickup at the Detroit-Hamtramck Assembly Plant starting in late 2021.
+Chevrolet had, in November of 2019, confirmed plans to build an electric pickup at the Detroit-Hamtramck Assembly Plant, now called Factory Zero, starting in late 2021.
+With the COVID-19 pandemic hitting not too long afterward, this timeline has apparently been delayed.

-The Chevy truck will be of the full-size variety and that its targeted range is at least 400 miles on a full charge.
-Of course, we can safely assume that the truck will use GM's new Ultium platform and battery technology, as we already know that the GMC Hummer electric pickup truck and SUV will both feature Ultium too.
+In April of 2021, however, the automaker confirmed that it will make an all-electric Silverado pickup with over 400 miles of range.
+We can pretty safely assume that the truck will use GM's new Ultium platform and battery technology, as we already know that the GMC Hummer EV SUT electric pickup truck and Hummer EV SUV will both feature Ultium as well.

 Here's the actual wording on the electric Chevy truck from GM in its sustainability report: